ChristopherGarcia1506/SiteSync/system/wk09checklist.md

 - [x] 6.
 Do the headings and subheadings in the Body adequately and accurately describe the section or subsection content?

-*The situation with our headings and subheadings is...*

-- [ ] 7.
+- [x] 7.
 Does the Body include information regarding the methodology?

-*The situation with the Body of our report is...*

 - [ ] 8.
 Does the Body include recent research findings?

-*The situation with the Body of our report is...*
+The body does not include recent research findings because we have not run into some issues that need to be researched.

 - [x] 9.
 Does the Body include results/data from the study?

-*The situation with the Body of our report is...*

 - [ ] 10.
 Are illustrations, tables, diagrams and charts clearly drawn, labelled and Numbered?

-*The situation with our diagrams is...*

 - [ ] 11.
 Is each Conclusion, and if applicable, each Recommendation, stated in a separate paragraph and in a positive way?

-*The situation with our Conclusion is...*
+We have not completed the project so conclusion will be filled later on.

 - [ ] 12.
 Are the References/Bibliography complete?

-*The situation with our References is...*
+We
 - [ ] 13.
 Do the Appendices support the study?

-*The situation with our Appendices is...*
+No we do not have Appendices for now.

-- [ ] 14.
+- [x] 14.
 Is the spelling correct?

-*The situation with running a spellcheck is...*

 - [x] 15.
 Is the language free of jargon?

 - [ ] 16.
 Is the same voice (I, one, person, etc.) used consistently throughout the Technology Report?

-*The situation with voice in our report is...*
+We do not use I, one, person throughout the report.

-- [ ] 17.
+- [x] 17.
 Do the grammar and punctuation follow normally accepted rules of use?

 - [ ] 18.
 Are thoughts and illustrations/diagrams/charts that do not belong to the writer
 properly identified and footnoted in the text?

-*Identify work of others.*
+We have not identified thoughts and diagrams that do not belong to the writer.

 # Appendices